 You have 1 worker onsite.
 Your worker continues to reach their productivity target, but they will not finish the job on time.

-We have a detailed article [link here] that guides you through setting up your project numbers.
+We have a detailed article “How to create a project?” that guides you through setting up your project numbers.
 These numbers are crucial to determining your productivity target.

 We determine productivity targets per material.
 This is done by taking the full material amount and dividing it by the number of days available to install that material.